 Bresee encourages students to maintain a healthy, active lifestyle through workshops, sports teams and leagues.
 Contact Athletics Coordinator Bobby Kelley with questions at email@example.com.

 Bresee offers year-long, weekly workshops for students in Bresee’s Beyond the Bell middle school program.
-In 2018-19, this includes soccer (four workshops weekly) and general sports, which rotates between basketball, flag football, tennis, and volleyball (two workshops weekly).
+This includes soccer (four workshops weekly) and general sports, which rotates between basketball, flag football, tennis, and volleyball (two workshops weekly).

 If the workshops are successful, Bresee hopes to achieve the following outcomes:

 - 1A: Youth will correctly identify appropriate methods for self-assessment of general fitness.
 Knowledge will be assessed through a pre- and post-test on general fitness knowledge.

 - 1B: Youth will show improved acceleration, agility, and core strength.
 Agility and acceleration will be assessed using pre- and post-test results for a 10-yard sprint and spider test, while core strength will be assessed by a timed plank, side-planks (left/right), and a prone double-leg raise.

 Bresee runs middle and high school soccer leagues in the spring and fall seasons.